MikhailKoblik/PowerBI/README.md

 through, data aggregation, and trend analysis.

 **Key Insights**
-*Identified top-performing genres globally as action and sports, and the North American market as the largest single market with almost 50% of sales.
+'-Identified top-performing genres globally as action and sports, and the North American market as the largest single market with almost 50% of sales.
 *Games published after 2008 show a strong downward trend in global